apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.4.x/migration-guide/preparation.md

     });
     System.out.println(responseData);
     ```
-1. `CloseableHttpClient` instances should be closed when no longer needed or about to go out of score.
+1. `CloseableHttpClient` instances should be closed when no longer needed or about to go out of scope.

     ```java
     client.close();